cunyap/pyIMDT/pyIMD/docs/tutorial.rst

     - create a pyIMD project
     - calculate the mass form the measured data

+The layout of the following windows and the paths are set for windows and might differ for Mac or Unix.
 First, lets have a look at the input data.
 The typical data set consists of 3 files:
 1) a sweep file of the cantilever
 WITHOUT cell (text file with multi-line header) 2) a sweep file of the cantilever WITH cell (text file with multi-line header)